 I moved here scared and reluctant after finding out that my apartment was turning into a condo and that my work-for-rent gig was over.
 I had bought a $500 home in the tax auction but it had no windows, electricity, plumbing, or heat and it was still winter.
 I had not signed a lease since my divorce and, after moving twelve times in three and a half years, I seemed to know less about where I belonged than where I didn’t.

 These frequent moves gave me a strong sense of respect for the idea of “home” so I think that’s why I was so stunned when I met Mr. Ben Jaros in front of his Hamtramck house that he proudly told me had never moved from.
 I asked if I could take his picture and he agreed.
-I immediately decided this picture would be the olive branch in our friendship.
-I planned to offer the photo as a gift and take him out to Coney Island to hear his stories over a greasy breakfast.
-I wanted to know what he had lived through and, even more than that, I wanted to know what it was like to feel satisfied with that you already had.
+Immediately, I knew this picture would be the olive branch in our friendship.
+I would print the image of the old man with his house and he would fill in the stories of his time these.
+I wanted to know what he had lived through and, even more than that, I wanted my restless soul to learn what it was like to be satisfied with that you already had.

 My intentions were good but I didn’t exactly prioritize this little project.
-Nine months passed until I finally printed the photo, found a little frame for it, isolated a time in my schedule and summoned up the nerve to drop by this little home in Hamtramck.
+Nine months passed until I finally printed the photo, found a frame for it, isolated a time in my schedule and summoned up the nerve to drop by.
 Nobody home.
 On my next visit, I saw a neighbor walking his big goldendoodle down the sidewalk and learned that the old man had done what took most people less time to do: he died.

 I went home feeling disappointed and inexplicably sad about my failure to anticipate this inevitable event.
 It seemed to matter that I’d never have the chance to hear those stories.